 GLONASS can augment the functionality of GPS.
 GLONASS is an independent GNSS from GPS, but when combined with GPS provides additional satellite visibility and redundancy.
 Presently, GLONASS satellites transmit a common code on different frequencies, referred to as frequency division multiple access (FDMA) technology.
-This is in contrast to the GPS CDMA format of common frequencies with unique satellite codes.
 Besides adding to the total available satellites, including GLONASS usually increases geometrical strength.
 The redundancy increases the speed and reliability of the ambiguity resolution process and can give fixes in traditionally bad GPS conditions, such as urban canyons and road rights-of-way between tree canopy rows.
 However, GPS time is not synchronized with GLONASS time (and the GLONASS constellation orbits are broadcast in PZ 90).
 Thus, the receiver clock has two time-related unknowns: the difference with GPS time, and the difference with GLONASS time.
 These two clock terms, plus the three X,Y,Z position unknowns, are solved by having at least 5 satellites in view, with two being GLONASS.
-GLONASS satellite ephemerides used by the RT survey are transformed from PZ 90 to WGS 84.

-Although the receivers correctly tag the partial wave length after locking on to the satellites, to correctly position the rover the initial unknown number of whole carrier phase cycles at that epoch must be resolved.
+While the receivers correctly tag the partial wave length after locking on to the satellites, to correctly position the rover the initial unknown number of whole carrier phase cycles at that epoch must be resolved.
 Subsequently, the change in phase is maintained to differentially position the rover.
 Loss of lock must be accounted for in order to resolve the new integer phase count.
 Many techniques exist to do this calculation and each GNSS software/firmware manufacturer has proprietary algorithms that aren't freely disseminated.
 Some basic, proven techniques used in various calculation iterations are: using combinations of frequencies as with wide laning, narrow laning, and iono free, Kalman filtering, and single/double/triple differencing.
 These will be briefly discussed in this section to give the user an appreciation of the complexity of calculations being done at the rover receiver and being displayed in the data collector, initially in typically under 10 seconds and with only a second (or perhaps up to three seconds) of latency in continuing positioning.
 See Diagram III-1.
-The results of "fixing" the initial number of integer wave lengths from each satellite on each frequency for a common epoch of data, and the relative ECEF X,Y,Z position vector from the base to the rover are obtained by using least squares adjustments to apply the differences to the base coordinates.
+The results of "fixing" the initial number of integer wave lengths from each satellite on each frequency for a common epoch of data, and the relative X,Y,Z position vector from the base to the rover are obtained by using least squares adjustments to apply the differences to the base coordinates.
 As such, the geometry of the solution is simply an inverse from the base to the rover based on computations to each satellite on each frequency and referenced to the ECEF WGS 84 origin from the base and rover antennas.
 Transformations to other datums, such as North American Datum 1983 (NAD 83), are then performed using established transformation parameters.
-Typically, the user will work with a display of a projection, such as stipulated for the State Plane Coordinate Systems (SPC) or a local variation thereof, after localizing to passive local monumentation (also known as a calibration).
-See Section V. for a discussion on localization
+Typically, the user will work with a display of a projection, such as stipulated for the State Plane Coordinate Systems (SPCS) or a local variation thereof, after calibrating to local monumentation. (also known as a localization).
+See Section V. for a discussion on calibration.